lammps/lammps/doc/src/Developer_par_long.rst

 .. _fft-parallel:
 .. figure:: img/fft-decomp-parallel.png
-   :align: center

-   parallel FFT in PPPM
+   Parallel FFT in PPPM

       Stages of a parallel FFT for a simulation domain overlaid with an 8x8x8 3d FFT grid, partitioned across 64 processors.
-   Within each of the 4 diagrams, grid cells of the same color are owned by a single processor; for simplicity only cells owned by 4 or 8 of the 64 processors are colored.
+Within each of the 4 diagrams, grid cells of the same color are owned by a single processor; for simplicity, only cells owned by 4 or 8 of the 64 processors are colored.
 The two images on the left illustrate brick-to-pencil communication.
 The two images on the right illustrate pencil-to-pencil communication, which in this case transposes the *y* and *z* dimensions of the grid.

 Parallel 3d FFTs require substantial communication relative to their computational cost.
 A 3d FFT is implemented by a series of 1d FFTs along the *x-*, *y-*, and *z-*\ direction of the FFT grid.
-Thus the FFT grid cannot be decomposed like atoms into 3 dimensions for parallel processing of the FFTs but only in 1 (as planes) or 2 (as pencils) dimensions and in between the steps the grid needs to be transposed to have the FFT grid portion "owned" by each MPI process complete in the direction of the 1d FFTs it has to perform.
+Thus, the FFT grid cannot be decomposed like atoms into 3 dimensions for parallel processing of the FFTs but only in 1 (as planes) or 2 (as pencils) dimensions and in between the steps the grid needs to be transposed to have the FFT grid portion "owned" by each MPI process complete in the direction of the 1d FFTs it has to perform.
 LAMMPS uses the pencil-decomposition algorithm as shown in the :ref:`fft-parallel` figure.

 Initially (far left), each processor owns a brick of same-color grid cells (actually grid points) contained within in its subdomain.
 A